Master of Arts in Creative Media (MACM)

 Curriculum for Prospective Students

-For students admitted in 2023 and before, click here for the curriculum of your cohort to learn more about the sample study path and graduation requirements.
+For students admitted in 2024 and before, click here for the curriculum of your cohort to learn more about the graduation requirements.

 CAREER PROSPECTS